chiubaca/notes/permanent-notes/leaning-into-the-vibes.md

  Am I still worried that AI is gonna take my job, yes.
  Am I not going to stop using these AI tools, also yes.

- Who knows what the future is going hold for all of our coding careers.
-What we can do is just carry on building for now, enjoy it whilst it lasts and maybe try to have some fun along the
+ Who knows what the future holds for all of our coding careers.
+What we can do is just carry on building, enjoy it whilst it lasts and maybe try to have some fun along the way.